Vehicular Multistatic OTFS-ISAC: A Geometry-Aware Deployment and Kalman-Based Tracking: Targets Localization Via Cooperative Sensing

 Using geometric triangulation, as illustrated in Fig.~\ref{fig:dist_vel_est}, we also estimate the velocity of the target.
 To do so, we first define the unit vectors $\{\mathbf{u}_{q,i}\}$ from the $i$th target to the two observing nodes $q \in \{j, k\}$.
 These are given by: $\mathbf{u}_{q,i} = [(x_q - \alpha_i)/\rho_{i,q}, (y_q - \beta_i)/\rho_{i,q}]^T$, where $(x_q, y_q)$ denotes the coordinates of node $q$, and $\rho_{i,q}$ is the Euclidean distance between the target and node $q$.
 Let the unknown velocity of the $i$th target be $\mathbf{v}_i = [v_{i,x}, v_{i,y}]^T$, where $v_{i,x}$ and $v_{i,y}$ are its components along the $x$ and $y$ axes, respectively.
 The projection of $\mathbf{v}_i$ onto the unit vector $\mathbf{u}_{q,i}$ yields the radial velocity measured by node $q$, denoted as $v_{i,q}$.
 This can be expressed as: $v_{i,q} = \mathbf{v}_i^T \mathbf{u}_{q,i}, \quad q \in \{j, k\}$.
 By arranging these equations in matrix form, we obtain a linear system:

 This system yields the solution for the velocity vector $\mathbf{v}_i$, assuming $\mathbf{C}$ is invertible, which is generally ensured by appropriate geometric placement of the nodes.
 Given $Z$ receivers, a total of $\mathcal{Z} \triangleq \binom{Z}{2}$ unique receiver pairs can be formed in conjunction with $\mathcal{A}_0$ to construct geometric triangles.
 Each of these $\mathcal{Z}$ configurations provides an independent estimate of a target's location and velocity using \eqref{eq:solution} and \eqref{eq:vel_cal}.
 The straightforward approach to reduce estimation error is to compute the arithmetic mean of the location and velocity estimates obtained from all $\mathcal{Z}$ triangle configurations.
-The averaged location and velocity of the $i$th target are given by:
+The averaged location and velocity of the $i$th target are given by

-While this approach can mitigate random noise and improve robustness, it does not account for the fact that certain triangle configurations may introduce significantly higher errors due to unfavorable geometric conditions, e.g., near-collinear arrangements or poor baseline separations.
-To further enhance the estimation accuracy by leveraging the multiple geometric configurations, we next introduce a selection based approach that selectively utilizes only the most reliable component estimates.
+While this approach can mitigate random noise and improve robustness, it does not account for fact that certain triangle configurations may introduce higher errors due to unfavorable geometric conditions, e.g., near-collinear arrangements or poor baseline separations.
+To further enhance estimation accuracy by leveraging multiple geometric configurations, we next introduce a selection based approach that selectively utilizes only the most reliable component estimates.